 Projects and activities

 AHEC establishes working committees for selected projects, under Section 39 of the National Health and Medical Research Act 1992.
 AHEC undertakes a rolling review of the National Statement on Ethical Conduct in Human Research and other projects to address contemporary issues in health and medical research.
 Click here for more information about guideline development.

 AHEC is currently undertaking work in the following areas:

 - Rolling review of the National Statement.
-A survey was recently conducted to inform the future development of the document.
 More information is available here.

 - Determining the type of ethical guidance required for the return of results for genetic/genomic research.

 - Developing ethical guidelines for organ transplantation from deceased donors.